davidcarboni/scloud/README.md

 There are a bunch of example scripts and setup under https://github.com/davidcarboni/scloud/tree/main/infrastructure

-A couple of key files are `dependencies.sh` (changes you may want to make to package.json) and `update.sh` (a usedul CDK deployment script).
-You'll also want to look at the `/secrets` directory - this is where you'll want to create `*.sh` files that can be sourced by `update.sh` to supply values to your infrastructure build.
+A couple of key files are `dependencies.sh` (changes you may want to make to package.json) and `deploy.sh` (a usedul CDK deployment script).
+You'll also want to look at the `/secrets` directory - this is where you'll want to create `*.sh` files that can be sourced by `deploy.sh` to supply values to your infrastructure build.

 ## Why the name 'Scloud'?